nazirul-amin/sentinel-actor/README.md

 This package supports HMAC signature verification for enhanced security.
 When you configure a secret in your `.env` file, all outgoing webhook requests will be signed with HMAC-SHA256.

-The receiving service can verify the authenticity of the request by comparing the signature in the `Monitoring-Signature` header with a locally computed signature using the same secret.
+The receiving service can verify the authenticity of the request by comparing the signature in the `Sentinel-Signature` header with a locally computed signature using the same secret.

 ## Usage